Sibley Public Library History

 In 2008, the Sibley City Council approved bond money of $180,000 for the library to make improvements to the library.
-In April of 2009, the library was closed for three weeks and everything was removed from the library.
-A local businessman stored everything in several semi trucks and prior to the start of the project an auction was held in the library.
-Then the library was painted, carpet installed, new furnishings purchased and installed.
+In April 2009, the library was closed for three weeks and everything was removed from the library.
+A local businessman stored everything in several semi trucks and before the start of the project, an auction was held in the library.
+Then the library was painted, the carpet installed, and new furnishings purchased and installed.
 Everything was rearranged to make a bright new space that is very welcoming to the community.
-An Open House was held in August of 2009.
+An open house was held in August 2009.

-In 2017, the Sibley Public Library celebrated it's 100th Anniversary with events through the entire year.
-There was a Program and Party on Thursday, August 17th, 2017 and a dedication of the Centennial Garden which was planted in the spring of 2017 on the north side of the library.
+In 2017, the Sibley Public Library celebrated its 100th Anniversary with events throughout the entire year.
+There was a Program and Party on Thursday, August 17, 2017, and a dedication of the Centennial Garden which was planted in the spring of 2017 on the north side of the library.
 The garden includes many native Iowa plants and flowers, a cobblestone area with benches, and a rock noting the Centennial Garden dates.

 Want to see more Iowa Carnegie Libraries?
 Visit Carnegie Libraries in Iowa Project.